dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ---

+## Why This Case Study Shows the Full Process

+The SQL case studies established a six-step AI collaboration workflow: prompt → output → verification → evaluation → iteration → business insight.
+This Python case study is the first time that workflow runs against a different toolset — Python instead of SQL — and the process itself changes in meaningful ways.
+Verification becomes executable code instead of a manual checklist.
+Meta-prompting builds the prompt instead of writing it from scratch.
+The iteration cycle includes chart selection, not just query refinement.

+Because the tool changed, the process is worth documenting again.
+Parts 2 and 3 of this case study — and all subsequent deliverables — skip straight to findings and business insights.
+The methodology is the same; only the first pass needs to show the work.

+---

 ## The Prompt I Gave the AI

 Using the structured prompt framework from the SQL case studies, my starting message in a fresh AI session was: